ddjadav/preleaseAndroid/README.md

 Configration
 =============
-- set your app parms in config file
+- set your app params in config file
 - Use test ng suite for parameter input
 - input device id and platform
 - run maven command as below